ellabellla/configfs/README.md

 ConfigFS is a library for creating filesystem's that allow users to view and modify structured data and settings.
 It is inspired by another filesystem of the same name, ConfigFS, a ram based filesystem on linux that allows users to configure kernel objects.

+ConfigFS relies on fuse3.
+It can be installed via your favorite package manager.

 ## How Does It Work?
 ```rust
 struct FavNumberConfig {